To apply for the M.S.L. program, you must:

 (h) a $75 application fee

-You can submit your application fee in the form of a postal money order, travelers check, or a check drawn on a bank with a U.S. branch indicated on the check, payable to Yale Law School.
+You can submit your application fee in the form of a U.S. postal money order, travelers check, or a check drawn on a bank with a U.S. branch indicated on the check, payable to Yale Law School.
 If the payment is mailed separately from the application documents, it should be sent to M.S.L.
 Program, Yale Law School, PO Box 208215, New Haven, CT 06520-8215.

 You may also pay the fee by wire transfer to Bank of America, New York, NY, ABA Number 026009593; for credit to Yale University Account Number 0050296726 (for international bank transfers, please use the SWIFT number BOFAUS3N).
 The payment must be directed to the attention of Caroline Curtis, Yale Law School Graduate Programs.
 (All bank fees are the responsibility of the applicant.)
 Be sure your name is referenced for proper credit.